-I don't like - Spiders, alarm clocks and marmite (so gross!!)
+I don't like -

 Hello!
 My name is Emma Rawlinson.
 I am Fostering Hearts Registered Manager.

 It is my job to make sure that your foster family's supervising social worker is able to give you the support so you are happy and can reach your goals in life.